dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.3.0 =
+* Added voice calling feature using Twilio
+* Improved compatibility with older PHP versions
+* Added setting for full-screen UI on non-mobile devices

 = 0.2.3 =
 * Fixes bug causing links from chatbot to be same color as background.